ENVA - Trondheim Værnes

 Most of the terminal gates requires straight-back pushes, however a few have turn-pushes.
 If you are parked on a remote stand, or on either end of the pier (Commuter to the west, heavy stands to the east), ask your ground controller how you should execute your push-back.

-Taxi instructions at Gardermoen includes the full taxi route, however the runway intersection is not always included.
+Taxi instructions normally contains the full taxi route, however the runway intersection is not always included.
 If for example “holding point runway XX” is stated in your instruction, you may call ATC with “CALLSIGN, ready via ” as you approach this intersection, and it may be approved if traffic permits.
 Make sure to double-check if you are able to use the runway length from the intersection before requesting it.

 All SIDs are individually numbered for each runway.
 When receiving your clearance, know that the SID stated is only valid for one runway, in case the controller forgets to state the departure runway.

-RNAV SIDs at Gardermoen has an initial climb altitude of 7000ft.
+RNAV SIDs (including OMNI-departure) has an initial climb altitude of 6000 ft.
 If you are unable to follow the published SIDs (old AIRAC, default or non-database freeware aircraft, etc.), request an Omni-directional departure.
-Omni-directional departures climbs on runway track to 1700ft followed by a turn according to ATC clearance.
-Omni-directional SIDs has an initial climb of 4000ft.

 It is important that you NEVER climb above the initial climb without ATC clearance, as STARs and SIDs cross each other at different altitudes.

-Oslo airport Gardermoen is one of the first airports in Europe to use a “Point Merge System”, or PMS.
-This means that all STARs end up in a “fan” made out of waypoints (study the STAR charts for Gardermoen), in which pilots should always be prepared for a direct routing towards the merge waypoint, 4 in total, in order to ease the workload of approach ATC.
+Trondheim Værnes is using a “Point Merge System”, or PMS for all arrivals.
+This means that all STARs end up in a “fan” made out of waypoints (study the STAR charts), in which pilots should always be prepared for a direct routing towards the merge waypoint, 4 in total, in order to ease the workload of approach ATC.

 The last fix of the STAR (or Merge Point) is followed by a transition to the ILS approach for each runway.
 ATC often replace these with vectoring, but always be prepared to fly the transition, and do NOT fly direct from the merge point to the Final Approach Fix.
 If you have no transitions available, inform ATC and request vectoring.